xm-online/xm-online/README.md

 * **Gatling** is an open-source load and performance testing framework based on Scala, Akka and Netty.

 ### Deployment
-* **Docke** performs operating-system-level virtualization also known as containerization.
+* **Docker** performs operating-system-level virtualization also known as containerization.

 ## XM^online architecture